José Leclerc: Minor leagues

+Major leagues

-The Rangers promoted Leclerc major leagues on July 5, 2016.
+The Rangers promoted Leclerc to the major leagues for first time on July 5, 2016.
 In all, Leclerc posted a 0–0 record with a 1.80 ERA, 15 strikeouts, and 13 walks in 15 innings (12 games) of major league action.

 Leclerc made the Texas Rangers' 2017 Opening Day roster out of spring training.
 He earned his first career save April 12 vs. Los Angeles Angels, entering the game with one out and a runner on second in the 8th inning with a 6–3 lead before striking out Mike Trout and getting Albert Pujols to fly out.
 He appeared in ten games before going on the disabled list on May 9 with a sprained right index finger.
 Before going on the disabled list, Leclerc recorded 18 strikeouts in 11 2/3 innings pitched.
 Leclerc finished the 2017 season posting a 2–3 record with a 3.94 ERA and 60 strikeouts in 45 2/3 innings.

 In 2018, Leclerc split the month of April between the Rangers bullpen and Round Rock, returning to the major league roster for good on April 30.
 In August, after the Rangers traded Keone Kela to the Pittsburgh Pirates, Leclerc became the Rangers' closer.
 Leclerc produced his best season to date in 2018, producing a 2–3 record, 1.56 ERA, 85 strikeouts, and 12 saves in 57 2/3 innings pitched.
 Leclerc was named the 2018 Rangers' Pitcher of the Year by the Dallas-Fort Worth chapter of the Baseball Writers' Association of America.